Vote

 The form that requests the ballot does not need to be notarized.
 Note the small print at the bottom of the request form tells you that if you have not voted in person in this election authority, you must include a copy of a valid ID with your request for an absentee ballot.

 Expect to receive the ballot a few weeks before the election.
 Complete the ballot and put it in the enclosed envelope.
 Verify the address where indicated and sign the envelope.
-Look for a notice indicating if your signature needs to be notarized.
+Look for a notice indicating situations when your signature needs to be notarized.
 Return by mail or in person to the election authority before 7 p.m. on election day.
 A close relative may apply in person on your behalf at the Board of Elections or ask the County Clerk’s office to send you a ballot.

 You may want to view the Missouri Secretary of State’s latest guidance on absentee voting.